-The ’70s marked the beginning of the end of the dark ages for western anime fans.
-With specialty stores and limited television play, the foundation for our current culture of anime appreciation was forming with non-Japanese audiences.
+The ’70s marked the beginning of the end of the dark ages for Western anime fans.
+With specialty stores and limited television play, the foundation for our current culture of anime, including 1970s anime, appreciation was forming with non-Japanese audiences.

 So… hug your pet rock and put on some ABBA or Boney M, as we explore the top 10 anime series of the 1970s.
 As you review the post, please let me know if I overlooked your favorite anime from the ‘70s.
 Leave a comment below.